 The decorative stitching on the outside is exactly as implied, only for style, and cannot be felt on the inside thereby eliminating pressure points on the bunion.
 The interior is lined with a smooth and seam free fabric to provide the gentlest touch with the skin as even the smallest thread can be a source of irritation.

-And to complete the package, the orthotic insole that has proven to help millions of customers find relief from pain, is included inside the shoes.
+And to complete the package, the orthotic insole that has helped millions of customers find relief from pain, is included inside the shoes.
 The winning combination of anatomical arch support and shock absorbing cushioning will soothe your inflamed bunion and help correct the improper gait it has caused.

 Avery Island is a great style for every day and can be easily worn with a variety of outfits to work or going out.
 Available in black and brown.